liujunqiscu/liujunqiscu/README.md

 - 🤔 I’m looking for help with pasionate students who are interesting in this filed!

-- 📫 Contact me: liujunqi19@nudt.edu.cn
+- 📫 Contact me: liujunqi@nudt.edu.cn

 -->